GogiPuttar/adityanairswebsite.github.io/_posts/2023-09-09-MazeSolver.md

 ## Overview

-This is my implementation of the [Wavefront Planner](https://nu-msr.github.io/hackathon/wavefront.html) maze solving algorithm.
+This is my implementation of the [Wavefront Planner](https://nu-msr.github.io/hackathon/wavefront.html){:target="_blank" rel="noopener"} maze solving algorithm.
 Here, an Agent is manually moved around an M x N grid maze, and at any point can summon the Oracle to show them the path to the goal.
 Further, the entire interface is in a terminal and the walls of the maze are rendered off a bitmap, with unicode.